m-amirqushairi-jais/engineer-exam/unity/README.md

 **Summary of Completed Tasks**
 -  **Task1:**  API Integration Scene
-  > Use 2 types of API data collection from OpenWeatherMap API
+  > Use 2 types of API data collection from OpenWeatherMap AP

   > Correctly fetch location based on zip code and country code

   > Using fetched location data, retrieve current weather data
 -  **Task2:**  Spirograph
   > Able to animate spirograph draw patten over time

   > Spirograph values can be change on editor
 -  **Task3:**  MLRS vs CIWS
   > Setup 3D tank battle scene using UnityTankTutorial template (only import some of the necessary materials)

   > Can be played by 2 players

   > Player 1 equipped with MLRS

   > Player 2 equipped with CIWS

 **Detailed Implementation of Each Task Is Written Under Each Task's Readme**